GDF Community Partnership South Copeland

 How does your organisation apply?

 All applications will be through our online grants management system.
-We recommend you contact the Team for an informal discussion about your project, funding and any application needs before applying.
+As mentioned earlier, we strongly advise that you contact the Team for an informal discussion about your project, the funding you require and any application needs before you apply.

-As part of the pre-application support organisations have the opportunity to submit a 1 page summary of their project for feedback from the Community Investment Panel.
-If this is something you would be interested in please get in touch: communityinvestment-southcopeland@nuclearwasteservices.uk
+As part of the pre-application support, we also advise organisations to submit a 1 page summary of their project for feedback from the Community Investment Panel before they complete their full application.
+The Community Investment Team will provide you with a template to use after your initial conversation.

 Apply for funding